seanboyce/ubiblio/README.md

 You can follow the vague instructions above, if you want.
 It's a slog, but not too hard.

-You can also grab a (compressed) image for a 16GB microSD card here:
+You can also grab a (compressed) image for a 16GB microSD card here (~600MB compressed):

 https://drive.google.com/file/d/165EDwK2d6MKtcZscwtTChJcvo8MUbCX9/view?usp=drive_link